 Referring to your Shared Assessment on pgs.
-8 - 10 of the Family Meeting Record, review the environmental considerations.
+7 - 9 of the Family Meeting Record, review the environmental considerations.
 Are there environmental considerations that could be improved?
 If so, for those considerations only, indicate what steps might be taken, who will take the lead, who else will be involved, and when the steps will be taken.
 If everyone still can't agree, or are undecided about what to do, check the "Can't agree or Undecided" column.
-You will revisit "Can't agree or Undecided" areas later in your Follow-up Plan.
+You will revisit "Can't agree or Undecided" areas later in your Follow-Up Plan.

-How we will address the concerns in the home N/A Steps we might take Who will take the lead Who else will be involved When we will take these steps Can't agree or Undecided Adequate outdoor lighting Replace burned out bulb in front porch light Jack N/A Jack will stop by Lowe's after work this week.
-Emergency response system installed (e.g. Lifeline) Mom and Dad will consider getting a Lifeline system.
-Mom and Dad will discuss.
-Díane Will find out about pricing.
-Díane will get pricing this week and let Mom and Dad know what it is.
-Lawn care/snow and ice removal when necessary Ask neighbor kid Tim if Mom and Dad can pay him to mow grass and shovel snow.
-Mom N/A Mom will ask Tim within the next week or so.
+How we will address the concerns in the home N/A Steps we might take Who will take the lead Who else will be involved When we will take these steps Can't agree or Undecided Adequate outdoor lighting Replace burned out bulb ín front porch líght.
+Jack N/A Jack will stop by the hardware store after work this week.
+Emergency response system installed (e.g., Lifeline) Mom and Dad will consider getting a Lifeline system.
+Mom and Dad will díscuss.
+Díane wíll fínd out about prícíng.
+Díane wíll get prícíng thís week and let Mom and Dad know what ít ís.
+Lawn care/snow and ice removal when necessary Ask neighbor kid Tim if Mom and Dad can pay him to mow grass and shovel snow. Мот N/A Mom will ask Tim within the next week or so.

-The Recorder should fill in your plan for addressing underlying health considerations in your Family Care and Support Plan starting on pg.
+The Recorder should document your plan for addressing environmental considerations in your Family Care and Support Plan starting on pg.
 24 of the Family Meeting Record.
-There may still be places where you can't agree or are undecided and that's okay.
+There may still be places where you can't agree or are undecided, and that's okay.